YeautyYE/netty-websocket-spring-boot-starter/README.md

 ###### @OnError
 > when a WebSocket connection throw Throwable, the method annotated with `@OnError` will be called
-> classes which be injected to the method are:Session、Throwable
+> classes which be injected to the method are:Session,Throwable

 ###### @OnMessage
 > when a WebSocket connection received a message,the method annotated with `@OnMessage` will be called
-> classes which be injected to the method are:Session、String
+> classes which be injected to the method are:Session,String

 ###### @OnBinary
 > when a WebSocket connection received the binary,the method annotated with `@OnBinary` will be called
-> classes which be injected to the method are:Session、byte[]
+> classes which be injected to the method are:Session,byte[]

 ###### @OnEvent
 > when a WebSocket connection received the event of Netty,the method annotated with `@OnEvent` will be called
-> classes which be injected to the method are:Session、Object
+> classes which be injected to the method are:Session,Object

 ### Configuration
 > all configurations are configured in `@ServerEndpoint`'s property